 How do I find my cadence, and how can I increase it?

 Every athlete is different.
 As a result, training and race paces differ and cadence will fluctuate.
 To find a runner’s cadence there numerous devices designed to give immediate feedback.
-If no equipment is available, the athletes cancount the number of times his or her foot (pick a side) hits the ground in 30 seconds and multiply it by four.
+If no equipment is available, athletes can count the number of times their foot (pick a side) hits the ground in 30 seconds and multiply it by four.
 This activity should be repeated more than once to ensure accuracy.

 Runners of all abilities can benefit from knowing their cadence.
 Cadence is one variable that can help runners reduce stress on the body and reduce their risk of injury while becoming more biomechanically efficient.
 While each runner’s optimal cadence is slightly different aiming to decrease the braking effect and minimize ground contact time is ideal for all runners.

 - Armstrong, L. E., Hubbard, R. W., Jones, B. H., & Daniels, J. T. (1986).
 Preparing Alberto Salazar for the heat of the 1984 olympic marathon.
 The Physician and Sportsmedicine, 14(3), 73-81. https://doi.org/10.1080/00913847.1986.11709011

 - Bencsik, L., & Zelei, A. (2017).
 Effects of human running cadence and experimental validation of the bouncing ball model.
 Mechanical Systems and Signal Processing, 89, 78-87. https://doi.org/10.1016/j.ymssp.2016.08.001

 - Tenforde, A. S., Borgstrom, H. E., Outerleys, J., & Davis, I. S. (2019).
 Is cadence related to leg length and load rate? .
 Journal of Orthopaedic & Sports Physical Therapy, 49(4), 280-283. https://doi.org/10.2519/jospt.2019.8420